Reuh/anselme/REFERENCE.md

 ~ main
 ```

 The purpose of this system is both to allow several scripts to run at the same time with an easy way to avoid interferences, and to make sure the global state is always in a consistent (and not in the middle of a calculation): since scripts can be interrupted at any time, when it is interrupted, anything that was changed between the last checkpoint and the interruption will be discarded.
+If you're a RDBMS person, that's more-or-less equivalent to a transaction with a repeatable read isolation level (without any sort of locking or lost update protection though).

 When running the script again, it will resume correctly at the last reached checkpoint.
 See [function calls](#function-calls) for more details on how to call/resume a function.

 Checkpoints are set per function, and are expected to be defined inside functions only.